-During this time of remote learning it is important for families to document the IEP services that were delivered to their child.
+During this time of Remote Learning it is important for families to document their child's IEP services.
 SPAN has created a Tracking Special Education Services log which will help families record their child's services.
 Access the log here: Tracking Special Education Services During Distance Learning.
 This log will facilitate a conversation about possible compensatory services (make-up services) with the CST, if IEP requirements were not met. https://spanadvocacy.org/how-to-request-a-meeting-general/.